w3gadev/wga-api/README.md

 ## API Key

-Please include the API Key in the `X-API-KEY` header of your requests.
+Please include the API Key in the `X-WGA-API-Key` header of your requests.

 # API List